-The vast majority of our subsidiaries are self-insured for professional and general liability exposure up to: (i) \$10 million and \$3 million per occurrence, respectively, effective January, 2020 (professional liability claims are also subject to an additional annual aggregate self-insured retention of \$2.5 million for claims in excess of \$10 million); (ii) \$5 million and \$3 million per occurrence, respectively, during 2019, 2018 and 2017, and; (iii) \$10 million and \$3 million per occurrence, respectively, prior to 2017.
-These subsidiaries are provided with several excess policies through commercial insurance carriers which provide for coverage in excess of the applicable per occurrence self-insured retention or underlying policy limits up to \$250 million per occurrence and in the aggregate for claims incurred after 2013 and up to \$200 million per occurrence and in the aggregate for claims incurred from 2011 through 2013.
-We remain liable for 10%, up to an annual aggregate limitation of \$5 million (\$8.5 million for facilities located in the U.K.), of the claims paid pursuant to the commercially insured excess coverage.
-In addition, from time to time based upon marketplace conditions, we may elect to purchase additional commercial coverage for certain of our facilities or businesses.
-Our behavioral health care facilities located in the U.K. have policies through a commercial insurance carrier located in the U.K. that provides for £10 million of professional liability coverage and £25 million of general liability coverage.
+The vast majority of our subsidiaries are self-insured for professional and general liability exposure up to: (i) \$10 million and \$3 million per occurrence, respectively, effective January, 2020 (professional liability claims are also subject to an additional annual aggregate self-insured retention of \$2.5 million for claims in excess of \$10 million); (ii) \$5 million and \$3 million per occurrence, respectively, during 2019, 2018 and 2017, and; (iii) \$10 million and \$3 million per occurrence, respectively, during policies through commercial insurance carriers which provide for coverage in excess of the applicable per occurrence self-insured retention or underlying policy limits up to \$250 million per occurrence and in the aggregate for claims incurred after 2013 and up to \$200 million per occurrence and in the aggregate for claims incurred after 2013 and up to \$200 million (\$8.5 million for facilities located in the U.K.), of the claims paid pursuant to the commercially insured excess coverage.
+In addition, from time to time based upon marketplace conditions, we may elect to purchase additional commercial insurance carrier located in the U.K. that provides for £10 million of professional liability coverage and £25 million of general liability coverage.

-As of June 30, 2020, the total accrual for our professional and general liability claims was \$250 million, of which \$42 million was included in current liabilities.
+As of September 30, 2020, the total accrual for our professional and general liability claims was \$262 million, of which \$50 million was included in current liabilities.
 As of December 31, 2019, the total accrual for our professional and general liability claims was \$242 million, of which \$42 million was included in current liabilities.

-As a result of unfavorable trends recently experienced, during the first six months of 2020, we have recorded a \$20 million increase to our reserves for self-insured professional and general liability claims, which was recorded during the first quarter.
+As a result of unfavorable trends recently experienced, during the first nine months of 2020, we have recorded a \$25 million increase to our reserves for self-insured professional and general liability claims (\$20 million was recorded during the first quarter and \$5 million was recorded during the third quarter).
 Our estimated liability for self-insured professional and general liability claims is based on a number of factors including, among other things, the number of asserted claims and reported incidents, estimates of losses for these claims based on recent and historical settlement amounts, estimates of incurred but not reported claims based on historical experience, and estimates of amounts recoverable under our commercial insurance policies.
 While we continuously monitor these factors, our ultimate liability for professional and general liability claims could change materially from our current estimates due to inherent uncertainties involved in making this estimate.
 Given our significant self-insured exposure for professional and general liability claims, there can be no assurance that a sharp increase in the number and/or severity of claims asserted against us will not have a material adverse effect on our future results of operations.
 Although we are unable to predict whether or not our future financial statements will require updates to estimates for our prior year reserves for self-insured general and professional and workers' compensation claims, given the relatively unpredictable nature of the these potential liabilities and the factors impacting these reserves, as discussed above, it is reasonably likely that our future financial results may include material adjustments to prior period reserves.

-As of June 30, 2020, the total accrual for our workers' compensation liability claims was \$90 million, of which \$40 million was included in current liabilities.
+As of September 30, 2020, the total accrual for our workers' compensation liability claims was \$90 million, of which \$46 million was included in current liabilities.
 As of December 31, 2019, the total accrual for our workers' compensation liability claims was \$81 million, of which \$40 million was included in current liabilities.